-■ Chair of Synthetic Chemistry
+• Chair of Synthetic Chemistry

 Laboratory of Synthetic Organic Chemistry is focused on time integration and space integration of reactions (one-pot and flow synthesis) using unstable reactive intermediates generated by various methods including electron transfer reactions and organometallic reactions to enhance the power and speed of organic synthesis.

-Laboratory of Functional Coordination Chemistry works to promote the design and synthesis of dynamic and adaptive structures of coordination polymers/and metal-organic frameworks toward new porous materials, ion conductors and catalysts.
+Laboratory of Functional Chemistry is focused on design of new functional molecules with simple and elegant structures, and self-assembling molecular systems toward new porous materials, polymer-based phosphorescence materials and carbon rich materials with three-dimensional ordering.